Brexit, Switzerland and Wind Turbines – The Difference Between Direct Democracy and Citizen Involvement

 The People Voted

-In late June, the United Kingdom held a public referendum, the United Kingdom European Union Membership Referendum.
+in June 2016, the United Kingdom held a public referendum, the United Kingdom European Union Membership Referendum.
 The referendum had but one question: “Should the United Kingdom remain a member of the European Union or leave the European Union?”
 51.89% of the voters chose to leave the EU, which led to a parliamentary crisis, the resignation of Prime Minister David Cameron and an unclear path as to the future of the United Kingdom, including the possibility of referendums in Northern Ireland and Scotland on whether to remain in the UK.
 At the same time, political leaders in France, Austria and the Czech Republic raised the option of referendums in their countries to determine their future in the European Union.

 Both of the above examples really got me to wondering.
 These are clearly both examples of the public being involved in the future direction their respective countries are taking, and could even be seen as a form of direct diplomacy.
 But are they examples of citizen engagement?
 The truth is, the more I thought about it, the more I realized that they actually weren’t great examples of citizen engagement at all.
 Let’s take a closer look: in both of the above examples, the public does vote, but except for the Swiss optional referendums, the questions and issues are all spearheaded by the government.
 The public is asked to participate in determining the answer, but are already presented with the questions.
 The determining factor in what to be voted on is not in the hands of the citizens, and in the Brexit case, is not even binding (though everyone agrees that it would be impossible to not begin the proceedings to leave the EU).